Due diligence: Business transactions and corporate finance

 The relevant areas of concern may include the financial, legal, labor, tax, IT, environment and market/commercial situation of the company.
 Other areas include intellectual property, real and personal property, insurance and liability coverage, debt instrument review, employee benefits (including the Affordable Care Act) and labor matters, immigration, and international transactions.
 Areas of focus in due diligence continue to develop with cybersecurity emerging as an area of concern for business acquirers.
 Risk is a key factor in determining 'duty of care'.
 Regulations require 'reasonable security' in cybersecurity programs, and litigators examine whether 'due care' was practiced.
 Due diligence findings impact a number of aspects of the transaction including the purchase price, the representations and warranties negotiated in the transaction agreement, and the indemnification provided by the sellers.

 Due Diligence has emerged as a separate profession for accounting and auditing experts and is typically referred to as Transaction Services.

+In venture capital and startup investing, technical due diligence may include analysis of a company's GitHub activity, including commit velocity, contributor growth, and infrastructure buildout, as signals of engineering health and fundraising likelihood.

 Legislation

 With the number and size of penalties increasing, the United States' Foreign Corrupt Practices Act (FCPA) has caused many U.S. institutions to look into how they evaluate all of their relationships overseas.
 The lack of a due diligence of a company's agents, vendors, and suppliers, as well as merger and acquisition partners in foreign countries could lead to doing business with an organization linked to a foreign official or state owned enterprises and their executives.
 This link could be perceived as leading to the bribing of the foreign officials and as a result lead to noncompliance with the FCPA.
 Due diligence in regard to FCPA compliance is required in two aspects: